Lithuanians in the Chicago area: Restaurants

-The Lithuanian cuisine options in Chicago are widespread.
-Opened in 1938, the Healthy Food restaurant was one of the first well-known Lithuanian restaurants in Chicago located on Halsted near 32nd street, in the Bridgeport neighborhood, a historically Lithuania community.
+Opened in 1938, the Healthy Food restaurant was one of the first well-known Lithuanian restaurants in Chicago located on Halsted near 32nd Street, in the Bridgeport neighborhood.
 The restaurant decorated the place with a variety of traditional art.
 The restaurant closed its doors in 2009.

-About a block away from the now-closed Healthy Food restaurant is Bernice's Tavern.
-To this day it is one of the few places you can find Švyturys beer in Chicago.
+About a block away from the former Healthy Food restaurant is Bernice's Tavern, one of the few places Švyturys beer can be purchased in Chicago.
 The namesake of the bar died in 2017.

-A more recent Lithuanian restaurant Grand Duke’s opened in 2005 located on Harlem Avenue.
-Grand Duke’s has been featured on Check, Please!, PBS, ABC news Hungry Hound and Chicago’s Best.
-In 2019, they were replaced with Thirsty Pig BBQ & relocated to Downers Grove.
+Grand Duke’s opened in 2005 located on Harlem Avenue in Summit, Illinois.
+In 2019, they relocated to Downers Grove.
 In 2012, Grand Duke’s opened up a sister restaurant Old Vilnius located in Darien.

 Schools

 There are a number of Lithuanian schools established in or near Chicago.
 At the Chicago Lithuanian Youth Center, the Lithuanian School of Chicago (Lith.: Čikagos Lituanistinė Mokykla), a private school for Lithuanian immigrant children, was founded in 1992.
 Other Lithuanian schools include Maironis in Lemont, Gediminas in Waukegan and Rasa in Naperville.